From opera to breakdancing and back again: Jakub Józef Orliński fuses two worlds

 As a teen, he would listen to the punk rock bank The Offspring.
 But he also enjoyed pieces by 16th century composers Thomas Tallis or Giovanni Pierluigi da Palestrina.

-"I could sense or I could feel something that I could not find in the pieces that I was listening by Britney Spears or Destiny's Child," he explained.
+"I could sense or I could feel something that I could not find in the pieces that I was listening by Britney Spears or Destiny's Child," he explains.

 At the same time, Orliński was a skater kid who also did capoeira, freestyle skiing and snowboarding and played tennis.
-When he started breakdancing, as an 18 or 19 year old, it was "an enlightenment," he said.
+When he started breakdancing in his late teens, it was "an enlightenment," he says.
 "It combined acrobatics, it combined music and personal expression, so it's an art form."

 Musicologist Yannis François, a frequent collaborator who is himself a bass-baritone singer, helped conceive the album, which at times has the feel of a concert thanks to improvised transitions and a deliberate succession of certain keys or musical themes.